 - $75.00 per hour – includes PA System, DVD and video equipment

-- Rental available for church services, parties, corporate meetings, concerts, plays, weddings, reunions, auctions, gospel sings, fundraisers, private movies, types of exercise, art shows and more
+- Rental available for church services, parties, corporate meetings, concerts, plays, reunions, auctions, gospel sings, fundraisers, art shows and more

-- Handicap accessible parking and interior of theatre
+- Handicap accessible parking and in the interior of theatre

 - Free parking